Davidg8011/cse15l-lab-reports/Lab_5.md

 * That worked!
 Using $1 I was finally able to get the passed-in value when using a bash script.
 * I got some issues when calling run.sh without a value which I am fine with but when I call run.sh while
 * passing 0 in I get weird symptoms.
-My goal was to treat 0 like any other number with my code
+My goal was to treat 0 like any other number with my code.

 ![Image](JJJJJJJJJJJJJJJJJJJ.png)